kparocki/kparocki/README.md

 As you could imagine, your early game in civ will shape your entire game.
 So play it well.

+#### Scouts
-1. Scouts: Scouts are pretty weak, but they are quick and very handy on maps with a lot of land.
+Scouts are pretty weak, but they are quick and very handy on maps with a lot of land.
 Scouts will allow you to get to Ancient Ruins before the AI.
 Building Scouts should therefore be your top priority in the first few turns.
 As Such, I always tend to build 2 scouts, granting me 3 units to explore with by turn 10-12 if I count my warrior.
 This will allow you to find some good city locations that will serve your greatly when you start to expand your empire.

+#### Technologies
-2. Technologies: Whatever your starting location might be, coastal, grasslands, hills, 90% of the time you will want to research Pottery first.
+Whatever your starting location might be, coastal, grasslands, hills, 90% of the time you will want to research Pottery first.
 Getting access to the Shrine as early as possible will allow you to maybe get a very good pantheon, which could give you the advantage you need to beat a deity AI.
 I tend to build a shrine as soon as my 2nd scout is done.

 Don't bother trying yo rush the Great Library, on Immortal/Deity, the AI will usually finish building it long before you even research writing.